demirantay/notebook/syllabus-compsci.md

 - [ ] Course : GO UP AND FINISH NETWORKING HEADER ON [SECTION 1](#computer-networking)
 - [ ] Course : FINISH THE REST OF THE SECTION 1 ABOVE
 - [ ] Project : Redo all boxes with a lot more advanced projects
+- [ ] START LEARNING FINANCE AND WORKING ON YOUR BRAND (human universals)

 ---
 ---